Donny Osmond’s Sweet Retro Pics Honor Wife Debbie On 42nd Wedding Anniversary

 Donny Osmond shared a series of sweet retro pics to honor his wife Debbie on their 42nd wedding anniversary.
 The images show the couple shortly after they became engaged.
-At the time, Donny was just 19, and Debbie, 18.
+At the time, Donny was just 19, and Debbie was 18.
 The twosome would tie the knot one year later.

-The photos were taken shortly after Donny put a ring on it with Debbie after she accompanied him and his extended Osmond clan to Hawaii while the family was working on the musical adventure comedy film, Goin Coconuts.
+The photos were taken shortly after Donny put a ring on it with Debbie after she accompanied him and his extended Osmond clan to Hawaii while the family was working on the musical adventure comedy film Goin’ Coconuts.
 He proposed in front of the temple of the Church of Jesus Christ, Latter-day Saints in Honolulu.
 Both Donny and Debbie practice the Mormon religion.

 At the time, Donny and his sister Marie Osmond were the stars of the hit musical variety series The Donny & Marie Show.
-As a teen idol he worried about what having a steady girlfriend, let alone a fiance and wife would have on his career.
+As a teen idol, he worried about what having a steady girlfriend, let alone a fiance and wife would have on his career.
 Yet, his love for Debbie was so strong he felt he had to take the relationship risk.

 View this post on Instagram